-The testimonials for this book could hook you alone, having helped thousands of businesses generate millions of leads.
-This book provides a blueprint for successful sales online.
+The testimonials for this book alone could hook you.
+Having helped thousands of businesses generate millions of leads, this book provides a blueprint for successful sales online.

-SEO 2018: No Bullshit Strategy by Casey Leigh Henry
+SEO 2018 (No Bullsh*t) Strategy by Casey Leigh Henry

-This step-by-step guide will help you skyrocket to the top of the search engine results—reportedly for free.
-This best-seller is updated for the new year.
+This step-by-step guide to understanding SEO strategy will help you skyrocket to the top of the search engine results—reportedly for free.

 They Ask, You Answer: A Revolutionary Approach to Inbound Sales, Content Marketing, and Today’s Digital Consumer by Marcus Sheridan